ralexander-phi/test-license_approval/README.md

 ## Expected Behaviors

+The `main` branch has only `MIT` dependencies which are permitted, so the build will pass.

-The job should fail as the Apache 2.0 license isn't permitted yet.
+[PR #1](https://github.com/ralexander-phi/test-license_approval/pull/1) should fail as it adds a dependency with the unapproved Apache 2.0 license.